whichjdk/whichjdk.com/README.md

 Under the current [JDK release model](https://openjdk.java.net/projects/jdk/), a new feature release with a new major version number is planned every six months, in March and September.
 Additionally, there are quarterly bug fix updates.

-Every three years, the September release will be a Long-Term-Support (LTS) release, which gets updates for at least three years.
+Every two years, the September release will be a Long-Term-Support (LTS) release, which gets updates for at least three years.

 | JDK Version	                                        | Type    | Release Date | Highlights         | Recommendation                                                                                                                                                                                                                      |